-SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE AND STALKING
+SEXUAL ASSAULT, DOMESTIC VIOLENCE, DATING VIOLENCE, AND STALKING

-Logan University prohibits sexual assault, domestic violence, dating violence and stalking.
-Logan will respond promptly and effectively to reports of sexual assault, domestic violence, dating violence and stalking, and will take appropriate action to prevent, to correct and to discipline behavior that violates this policy.
+Logan University prohibits sexual assault, domestic violence, dating violence, and stalking.
+Logan will respond promptly and effectively to reports of sexual assault, domestic violence, dating violence, and stalking, and will take appropriate action to prevent, correct, and discipline behavior that violates this policy.